BECOMING THE WOMEN YOU ARE MEANT TO BE

 Nothing grounds me like the ocean.
 Give me crashing waves, a quiet beach, and I’ll come back a whole new woman.

-Memes are my love language.
+And yes, memes are my love language.
 No one is safe.